 Radiation is administered to the tumors, though it is not highly effective in killing all the cells.
 It is only done to slow the progression of the disease and improve the pain.

-Many studies have already shown that CBD can help aid the relief of many cancer and chemotherapy side effects like pain, nausea, vomiting & loss of appetite.
+Many studies have already shown that CBD may help aid the relief of many cancer and chemotherapy side effects like pain, nausea, vomiting & loss of appetite.

-Studies have also shown that CBD has many anti-cancer properties by blocking cell growth, preventing the growth of blood vessels that supply tumors, antiviral activity & relieving muscle spasms caused by multiple sclerosis.
+Studies have also shown that CBD may hold many anti-cancer properties such as blocking cell growth, preventing the growth of blood vessels that supply tumors, antiviral activity & relieving muscle spasms caused by multiple sclerosis

 To learn more about CBD and its health benefits for dogs, read this informative short guide.